 The Commissioner can establish a checkpost for a period not exceeding six months to collect documents relating to movement of good, to collect tax on casual commodities, purchase price of animals immediately preceding their export outside the State of Rajasthan.
 The State Government is empowered to establish a permanent checkpost for any period.
-The total number of checkposts as on 1.12.1990 was 161 out of which 89 were permanent and 72 were temporary and they are border as well as internal checkposts (Border-96 and Internal (65)).
+The total number of checkposts as on 1.12.1990 was 161 out of which 89 were permanent and 72 were temporary and they are border as well as internal checkposts (Border-96 and Internal-65).
+Recently an amendment was brought in for establishment of checkposts on contract basis.
+A provision for system of transit pass to be given at different checkposts, is introduced.